Chapter 4501-5 School Bus Minimum Standards

 (F) Pre-delivery inspection shall be conducted by both body and chassis manufacturers to assure the bus being delivered is in satisfactory operating order (all components) and meets all applicable federal and Ohio standards.
 This predelivery inspection shall be according to the specific instructions of the purchaser and to the purchaser's satisfaction.

 (G) The bus shall be delivered clean inside and out.

-(H) Body and chassis manufacturers shall provide a written document specifying warranty provisions and enumerating major parts and equipment covered under warranty.
+(H) Body and chassis manufacturers shall provide documents specifying warranty provisions and enumerating major parts and equipment covered under warranty.
 Bus body and chassis dealers shall be responsible for providing full warranty service.

 (1) Line set tickets.